fredbots/micro-app-demo/README.md

     return new Promise((resolve, reject) => {
         if(!fredToken || !fredConnector || !directIds) {
             /*
-                Reject promise imediately if any of those parameters weren't provided with the query string.
-The app must be closed */
+                Reject promise immediately if any of those parameters weren't provided with the query string.
+The app must be closed.
+            */
             return reject("close");
         }